-Whether you are considering a backup power system for your home, or just want to add another electric circuit, it is important that you understand your home’s electrical wiring basics and applicable codes.
+Whether you are considering a backup power system, want to add another electric circuit, or are going to install a new appliance, it is important to understand the home’s electrical wiring basics and applicable codes.

-Why, you may ask, do we need such a 3-wire configuration?
-Would not a single 120V line be enough?
+Why, you may ask, do we need a 3-wire configuration?
+Would not a single 120V bus be enough?
 The case is, a standard wall outlet NEMA 5-15R is rated to 15A.
 Hence, the maximum power you can draw from such an outlet is 15×120=1800 volt-amps.
 Moreover, for continuous loads, NEC® recommends to limits the current on receptacles to 80%.
-Therefore, continuous current should be less than 12A (which corresponds to 120×12=1440 VA).
+Therefore, steady state current should be less than 12A (which corresponds to 120×12=1440 VA).

 Note that the receptacle’s rating is not the only factor that limits the amount of current you can draw from it.
 Often, each breaker serves several outlets.
 The allowable amperage is therefore also limited by the rating of the breakers and the size of the wires.
 Continuous electric load on each circuit should not exceed 80% of the breaker ratings per Table 210.21(B)(2) of NFPA70®.
 The branch conductors should be rated 125% of the maximum load.

-Remember that any work related to circuit wiring, panels and hard-wired appliances usually requires a permit and should be performed by a licensed electrician.
 NOTE.
 The information in this site is provided AS IS for technical reference only without guarantee and liability of any type, neither explicit or implicit.
 It expresses only a personal opinion of the author, and does not constitute a professional advice- see complete disclaimer linked below.
+Most works related to circuit wiring, panels and hard-wired appliances usually requires a permit and should be performed by a licensed electrician.